AoiKuiyuyou/AoikMeSiteSource/src/posts/python-compiler-from-code-object-to-pyc-file/index_build.md

     # Validate using timestamp.
     importlib._bootstrap_external._validate_timestamp_pyc

-  if not have error:
+  if the pyc data is validated:
-    # Unmarshal file data to code object.
+    # Unmarshal the pyc data to code object.
     importlib._bootstrap_external._compile_bytecode

     return